icyspace/MudPiInflux/README.md

     ```shell
     sudo supervisorctl start mudpitoinflux3
     ```
-    or review error log in the locaiton you specified in the suervisor config file
+    or review error log in the location you specified in the supervisor config file
 ## Confirming Influx is collecting data
 1. Connect to influx
     Go to home dir